 The home was struck with a scarlet fever outbreak around 1870.
 The children couldn’t be separated so the healthy and the sick lived together.
 The results were nineteen children infected, two died.
 The home always had wonderful medical care provided by several physicians.

 They outgrew their Calvert Street location and in 1872, bought the property belonging to the Carmelite Sisters on Aisquith Street.
 The building was not suited for a children’s home so a new building was erected.
 It was ready for the children in 1874.
 It is interesting to note that on each of these moves, the home created debt.
 In the 1888 Baltimore City Business Directory the Home was listed at Aisquith Street near Orleans.
 The debt was in large part eliminated by the actions of the Ladies’ Sewing Society and the Ladies’ Auxiliary (1898), located at the same address according to the 1888 Directory.
+The German Orphanage celebrates twenty five years.
 The two groups merged in 1925.
 They held multiple fund raisers and in almost all of the moves help to eliminate or lessen the mortgage burden.

 Their next move was the move to Catonsville.
 The estate ‘Belmont’, which was the estate of Talbot Albert was purchased.
 The property consisted of 44 acres.
 Walter Gieske was the architect in 1920.
 By 1924, the children had been relocated to Catonsville.
 Over the next few decades other buildings were added.
 A new cottage was added due to the generosity of Ferdinand Meyer; a swimming pool was added due to the generosity of Mrs. Adele Von Heine-Wilcox and in the late 50s, due to the generosity of Henry Herzinger, who had served as president of the home for many years, a recreational building was added.